gorakhargosh/watchdog/README.rst

 the files you are editing on the disk.
 This means that if you use Vim to edit your files, the on-modified events for those files will not be triggered by watchdog.
-You may need to configure Vim to appropriately to disable this feature.
+You may need to configure Vim appropriately to disable this feature.